freider/tsgen/README.md

 You can then inspect the test results by navigating to http://localhost:1234

 The architecture of the simple example is similar to what you might have in production as well:
-* A rest-like api defined in flask
+* A json api defined in flask
 * A frontend in html + js/typescript, including the tsgen-generated api client code
 * Node + Parcel to build a deliverable html bundle.

 ## Gotchas
 ### Postponed annotations
 With the possible introduction of [PEP 563](https://www.python.org/dev/peps/pep-0563/) in Python 3.11 (or using `from __future__ import annotations`) types are no longer evaluated at the time they are declared.
 This can sometimes break the type inference, if you for example declare your routes as closures inside other functions.
+You can provide `localns=locals()` to the `typed()` decorator which can help.

 ## TODO